 - I. Inform the media that the SJRFPG Chair is the Public Information Officer for the SJRFPG and is the official spokesperson.
 The SJRFPG Chair is the only person who can comment.
-If a representative of the SJRFPG receives a call from or is approached by a reporter, the SJRPFG representative must politely decline to answer any questions and let them know that the message will be delivered to the SJRFPG Chair immediately. - II.
+If a representative of the SJRFPG receives a call from or is approached by a reporter, the SJRFPG representative must politely decline to answer any questions and let them know that the message will be delivered to the SJRFPG Chair immediately. - II.
 Anyone receiving a media inquiry must take down the reporter's name, affiliation, phone number, and a summary of the reporter's inquiry to convey to the spokesperson.
-This will enable Hollaway to keep a record of who calls so that information can be provided to the spokesperson for a response. - III.
-After steps I and II are complete, the person receiving the inquiry must call the SJRFPG Chair is not available, the person will call the SJRFPG Vice Chair.
-If the Vice Chair is not available, the SJRFPG Secretary must be called.
-If neither the SJRFPG's Vice Chair nor the Secretary is available, the SJRFPG's sponsor will be called.
-The spokesperson needs to receive the reporter's name, affiliation, phone number, and a summary of the inquiry that the reporter is calling about so that the spokesperson can respond to the reporter promptly.
-If the SJRFPG Chair, Vice Chair, Secretary or the SJRFPG sponsor cannot be reached, the person handling the inquiry must leave a message with each and continue to call until contact is made.
+This will enable Hollaway to keep a record of who calls so that information can be provided to the spokesperson for a response. - SJRFPG Chair or Vice Chair immediately using the contact information set forth below; not both.
+If the SJRFPG Chair or Vice Chair is not available, the person will contact the SJRFPG's sponsor.
+The Project Sponsor can continue to coordinate with the Chair or Vice Chair for the media response.
+The spokesperson needs to receive the reporter's name, affiliation, phone number, and a summary of the inquiry that the reporter is calling about so that the spokesperson can respond to the reporter promptly. - 10.1.
+Designated Spokespersons and Media Relations Contact Information Contact information for the SJRFPG's primary, designated spokesperson, backup spokespersons, and the media consultant is as follows: